- System Configuration

 You must change your blacklight password within 30 days of the date on your initial password form or your password will be disabled.
 We will also disable your password if you do not change it at least once a year.
 We will send you an email notice warning you that your password is about to be disabled in the latter case.
 See the PSC password policies for more information.

 If you have a password issue and communicate with PSC about this problem through remarks do not include your password in an email messasge.

 You can use the chsh command to change your login shell.
 When doing so, specify a shell from the /usr/psc/shells directory.

 One core-hour on blacklight is one SU.
 Because resources are allocated by blades and not by cores--jobs do not share blades--your SU charges will always be based on core usage that is a multiple of sixteen.
 A one blade job that runs for one hour costs 16 SUs.

 There are several tools you can use to track your account usage data.
 User accounting data is available with the xbanner command.
 Account information including the initial SU allocation for a grant, the number of unused SUs remaining for a grant and the date of the last job that charged to a grant are displayed.

-Accounting information for grants is also available at the Web-based PSC Grant Management System.
+Accounting information is available at the Web-based PSC Grant Management System.
 You will need your PSC Kerberos password to access this system.
 This system provides more detailed information than xbanner, although some of the information is only available to PIs, co-PIS and individuals designated by the PI to see accounting data.
 The system has extensive internal documentation.

 File systems are file storage spaces directly connected to a system.
 There are currently two such areas available to you on blacklight.